-Relationships
+Long Term Relationships

 Often, when people love each other, they want to spend the rest of their lives together.
-Some people choose to get married, but many also choose to live together or have a civil partnership.
-A man can get married to a woman or a man.
-A woman can get married to a woman or man.
-In England, someone must be 16 to get married (with parents' consent - 18 without).
+Some people choose to get married (sometimes this is for religious reasons).
+People may also choose to live together or have a civil partnership.
+These relationships can be same-sex or opposite-sex.
+People must be 16 (with parent consent) or 18 (without consent) to marry.
+In some cultures, arranged marriages are customary.